Zoom or Skype video teacher job interviews are skyrocketing; if you need a video job interview coach or consultant, contact us.

 • Dress cleanly and appropriately, from head to toe.
 Try to stay current with business fashion trends.

-• You need to act polite and professionally during the entire course of the interview.
+• Act polite and professional during the entire course of the interview, just like an in-person interview.

 • Prepare and practice as much as possible.